ONSEIGmbH/flask-dialogflow/docs/api.rst

 API Reference
 =============

-This part of the documentation covers all the interfaces of ONSEI_Google.
+This part of the documentation covers all the interfaces of flask_onsei.

 Agent object